arun-248/GPT-Based-Smart-Assistant/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Implement new features or commands
-4. Add tests for new functionality
+4. Add documentation for changes
 5. Submit a pull request

 ### 🐛 **Reporting Issues**
 - Use GitHub Issues for bugs
-- Include error logs and stack traces
+- Include error logs if applicable
 - Describe reproduction steps
 - Mention Python version and OS